A North Carolina Cruise Story

 Onward to Okracoke Island

 The North Carolina Ferry System is not only free, it’s impressively efficient and moves cars off and on with ease.
 Ocracoke Village wraps around Silver Lake where you can dock at a marina and state dock; there’s room to drop the hook just off the shore.
 The road lines the harbor with small lodges, specialty shops selling rag rugs and hammocks, and eateries, many converted from cottages.
 Bicycles and golf carts are as plentiful as cars, many heading to the beach on the ocean side a mile and a half away.
 We enjoyed a cold beer and delicious fish sandwiches at SmacNally’s, a dockside restaurant on the harbor where we watched the afternoon sky turn to dusk.
-Visit Ocracoke Island with lots of information for visitors.
+Visit Ocracoke Island has lots of information for visitors.
 After the ferry trip back to Hatteras and returning the rental we went back to the boat in Manteo.

 Going west to Edenton we followed our GPS breadcrumbs to the sound and found more bad weather.
 We spotted power cable towers crossing the sound and knew we were nearing Edenton harbor.
 We were happy to tie up before the really strong winds and rain squalls began.